Laser rangefinder technology has undergone dramatic improvement as recently as within the past five years.

 Some come with nitrogen filled lenses that prevent fogging while waterproof capacity can extend up to five feet of water submersion.
 Rugged magnesium housing and aluminum casing can extend a rangefinder’s life far beyond that of a fall from a tree stand or most forms of environmental and physical abuse.

 If you knew that there was a device that could save you time in the field, assure you a clean shot, and guarantee you your ham for Christmas dinner, wouldn’t it be on the top of your wish list?

-If you don’t already own a laser rangefinder, then you’re definitely missing out on a lot more than your aim on that last buck.
+If you don’t already own a laser rangefinder, then you’re definitely missing out on a lot more than your aim on that last buck and perhaps you should check these out.
 Since a tool is only as good as its wielder, you should know why and how you can use a rangefinder in snagging that next whitetail.